SoujanyoB/class-automation/README.md

+# node code to run this thing
+node scraper/scraper.js --url <link to clasroom subject>
+Run this code from the class automation folder, or update the batch files.

 # DISCLAIMER:
 ## This is made for educational purposes only.
 Use of this code for unfair means is not my responsibility.
 Use it at your own risk!